Legal experts discuss charges brought against parents of alleged Michigan school shooter

-(WDTN) — On Friday, December 3, 2021, the parents of the alleged Michigan school shooter were formerly charged by prosecutors in Oakland County; however, local legal experts believe the prosecution will have a difficult time proving there is enough evidence to support those charges.
+DAYTON, Ohio (WDTN) — On Friday, December 3, 2021, the parents of the alleged Michigan school shooter were formerly charged by prosecutors in Oakland County; however, Miami Valley legal experts believe the prosecution will have a difficult time proving there is enough evidence to support those charges.

 James and Jennifer Crumbley both face four counts of involuntary manslaughter.

-“The concept of involuntary manslaughter is that a person was acting either recklessly or grossly negligently, and in doing so, someone died,” Thaddeus Hoffmeister, a Professor of Law at the University of Dayton, explained.
+“The concept of involuntary manslaughter is that a person was acting either recklessly or grossly negligently, and in doing so, someone died,” Thaddeus Hoffmeister, a professor of law at the University of Dayton, said.

 Legal experts believe the prosecution will face an uphill battle in court.
 According to common law, parents have a certain duty to protect their children.
 Prosecutors will have to prove Jennifer and James Crumbley acted recklessly or negligently, by allowing their son to have access to the gun and by keeping him in school the day of the shooting.